Real Estate

 What Works Best in Central Florida

-- Large lots and acreage: Ground photos can't communicate property boundaries or land features effectively
+• Large lots and acreage: Ground photos often cannot communicate visible property context, fencing, access, or land features effectively

 For condos, townhomes, or properties in dense developments, drone photos may be less impactful.
 But for anything with land, outdoor features, or location-based value, aerials are almost essential.